 Exacerbation of Hepatitis after Discontinuation of Treatment

-Severe acute exacerbation of hepatitis has been reported in patients who have discontinued anti-hepatitis B therapy, including therapy with Adefovir Dipivoxil Tablets.
-Hepatic function should be monitored at repeated intervals with both clinical and laboratory follow-up for at least several months in patients who discontinue Adefovir Dipivoxil Tablets.
+Severe acute exacerbation of hepatitis has been reported in patients who have discontinued anti-hepatitis B therapy, including therapy with Adefovir Dipivoxil.
+Hepatic function should be monitored at repeated intervals with both clinical and laboratory follow-up for at least several months in patients who discontinue Adefovir Dipivoxil.
 If appropriate, resumption of anti-hepatitis B therapy may be warranted.

-It is important to monitor renal function for all patients during treatment with Adefovir Dipivoxil Tablets, particularly for those with pre-existing or other risks for renal impairment.
+It is important to monitor renal function for all patients during treatment with Adefovir Dipivoxil, particularly for those with pre-existing or other risks for renal impairment.
 Patients with renal insufficiency at baseline or during treatment may require dose adjustment [See Dosage and Administration (2.2)].
-The risks and benefits of Adefovir Dipivoxil Tablets treatment should be carefully evaluated prior to discontinuing Adefovir Dipivoxil Tablets in a patient with treatment-emergent nephrotoxicity.
+The risks and benefits of Adefovir Dipivoxil treatment should be carefully evaluated prior to discontinuing Adefovir Dipivoxil in a patient with treatment-emergent nephrotoxicity.

 Prior to initiating Adefovir Dipivoxil therapy, HIV antibody testing should be offered to all patients.
-Treatment with anti-hepatitis B therapies, such as Adefovir Dipivoxil Tablets, that have activity against HIV in a chronic hepatitis B patient with unrecognized or untreated HIV infection may result in emergence of HIV resistance.
-Adefovir Dipivoxil Tablets has not been shown to suppress HIV RNA in patients; however, there are limited data on the use of Adefovir Dipivoxil Tablets to treat patients with chronic hepatitis B co-infected with HIV.
+Treatment with anti-hepatitis B therapies, such as Adefovir Dipivoxil, that have activity against HIV in a chronic hepatitis B patient with unrecognized or untreated HIV infection may result in emergence of HIV resistance.
+Adefovir Dipivoxil has not been shown to suppress HIV RNA in patients; however, there are limited data on the use of Adefovir Dipivoxil to treat patients with chronic hepatitis B co-infected with HIV.

 Lactic Acidosis/Severe Hepatomegaly with Steatosis